Ready to Enrol?

 - Tailor the introduction to the audience – The more is known about the audience, the better.

 Just be yourself, use humour, and be ready to “open up.”

 Speak from the heart and never make a presentation to impress.
+Opening with a humorous story can break the ice and make you more likable, but leave it out if it doesn’t feel like you.
 The talk should educate because it’s a presentation in line with the Certificate IV in Training and Assessment.